quantumlib/Qualtran/docs/reference/qualtran/drawing.md

 [`class GraphDrawer`](../qualtran/drawing/GraphDrawer.md): A class to encapsulate methods for displaying a CompositeBloq as a graph using graphviz.

 [`class PrettyGraphDrawer`](../qualtran/drawing/PrettyGraphDrawer.md): A class to encapsulate methods for displaying a CompositeBloq as a graph using graphviz.

-[`class ClassicalSimGraphDrawer`](../qualtran/drawing/ClassicalSimGraphDrawer.md): A graph drawer that labels each edge with a classical value.

 [`class RegPosition`](../qualtran/drawing/RegPosition.md): Coordinates for a register when visualizing on a musical score.